 From the park entrance road, continue driving up canyon past many pullouts, stops, etc. Eventually the road turns into a bad dirt road (easily passable with 2WD) and after just 30 seconds on this park in the unpaved lot on your right.
 There is currently a sign for the Quarto Dinamo here, and a warning not to go climbing without the necessary gear.
 Expect to pay 10-15 pesos to park.

 From the parking lot, walk up the road for five minutes, past a creek, until the road takes a sharp turn left.
 Instead of following the road, go right here at the hairpin and find a well beaten approach trail that soon rises rapidly into the thick scrub.
 Initially, follow the best looking trail at any intersections.
 After a few minutes, the trail passes next to a large pine whose trunk splits into an obvious three-pronged trunk system above.
 Just after this landmark is a tricky trail split at a smaller tree.
 Follow the obvious trail directly up for a denser dustier experience, or get on the main trail that initially wasn't obvious to me: step back down at that smaller tree and appear to contour on trail until it also rises steeply to the crags.
 This trail pops out near the base of some good crack climbing.
 10-20 minutes from the car.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Quarto Dinamo:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cuarto Dinamo/Acoconetla:

 Featured Route For Cuarto Dinamo/Acoconetla

 Sirenos Crack 5.9+ 5c 17 VI 17 E1 5a North America